 - Wells Fargo

-If you find a credit card with a stranger's name, the best thing to do is to call the customer-service number listed on the back of the card.
-Let the representative know that the card isn't yours, and provide the approximate location at which you found it.
-They’ll then shut down the card, notify the account holder that the card is closed, and mail them a new credit card.
+If you find a credit card with a stranger's name, you should call the customer service number on the back of the card.
+Let the representative know that the card isn't yours and provide the location where you found it.
+They will then shut down the card, notify the account holder and mail them a new credit card.

 Never attempt to use a credit card that isn't yours.
 Doing so without the account holder's permission is considered credit card fraud, subject to both state and federal law.
 You could face a prison sentence of up to five years, along with a hefty number of fines.

 If you lost your credit card, you can try to lock or freeze your card to give yourself time to find it.
 Or, you can contact your card issuer directly to request a replacement card, which will then deactivate your existing card.
 Upon losing your card, you should monitor your credit card statement for any unauthorized transactions.
 Once you receive your new card, you should update any recurring bills so that you won't experience any service interruptions.